-At the end of a Term, you may reallocate the ending values of the Crediting Strategies for that Term among the available Strategies.
-You can only reallocate amounts from one Crediting Strategy to another at the end of the Term for which such amount is being held.
+At the end of a Term, you may reallocate the ending values of the Indexed Strategies for that Term among the available Strategies.
+You can only reallocate amounts from one Indexed Strategy to another at the end of the Term for which such amount is being held.
 You cannot make a reallocation at any other time.

 We will send you written notice at least 30 days before the end of a Term to provide you with the opportunity to make a reallocation.
-We must receive your Request in Good Order for a reallocation before the last Market Close of the Term.
-For example, if the end of a Term falls on a weekend, we must receive your request by the last Market Close before that weekend.
+We must receive your Request in Good Order for a reallocation on or before the last Market Close of the Term.
+For example, if the end of a Term falls on a weekend, we must receive your request on or before the last Market Close before that weekend.